The Ultimate Guide to Reading People: 23 Tips Psychologists Swear By

 Conflict management is a big tell.
 Does the person get aggressive, defensive, or do they strive for a peaceful resolution?
 It’s a sign of how they handle pressure and adversity.

-21. Pay attention to how they interact with others.
+21. Pay attention to how they interact with other people.

 Observing how someone treats waitstaff, subordinates, or anyone in a ‘less powerful’ position can be extremely revealing.
 It can give you a clear picture of their true character, often unmasked by social niceties.